MoGAeon/SafeAudio/README.txt

 Install python 3.9, which is the version I used for development.
 It might run on higher or lower versions, but I never tested it there and dont intend to.

+Install FFMPEG:
+Download FFMPEG from https://ffmpeg.org/ and install it.
+Make sure to add the executable to your path-variable.

 Now use "pip install %Name%" for all of the following packages by replacing %Name% in the command:

 re